MLS expansion rankings: Who are the favorites?

 - Tampa Bay/St. Petersburg – Expensive redevelopment of Al Lang Stadium key to this bid but Rowdies have a strong, loyal fanbase

-- Raleigh/Durham – NASL’s problems mean the area could be without a team soon.
-Will the crowds be big enough to woo MLS?
+- Raleigh/Durham – NASL’s problems mean NCFC likely to move to USL soon, but will the crowds be big enough to woo MLS?

 - San Diego – Lots of big names on board but the Soccer City development at Qualcomm has stalled.
 A big ask now